-These consolidated financial statements were approved by the Board of Directors on March 17, 2022.
+These consolidated financial statements were approved by the Board of Directors on February 23, 2023.

-3. Application Of New, Amended And Revised Standards And Interpretations
+3. Application of New, Amended and Revised Standards and Interpretations

-(1) Initial application of the amendments to the Regulations Governing the Preparation of Financial Reports by Securities Issuers and the International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), IFRIC Interpretations (IFRIC), and SIC Interpretations (SIC) (collectively, "IFRSs") endorsed and issued into effect by the Financial Supervisory Commission (FSC).
+(1) Initial application of the amendments to the International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), IFRIC Interpretations (IFRIC), and SIC Interpretations (SIC) (collectively, the "IFRSs") endorsed and issued into effect by the Financial Supervisory Commission (FSC)